 But like anything, if you have never done it before and you don’t know what you’re doing, it can drag on a little bit and result in some costly mistakes.

-In this guide, we’ll show you how to scrap a car in 6 simple steps.
+In this guide, we’ll show you how to scrap a car in a few simple steps.